 Aspirin is a wonder drug: Aspirin can actually do wonders.
-It helps to reduce the risk of conditions such as heart disease and cancers, including of the colon, oesophagus, stomach, rectum, prostrate. cent.
+It helps to reduce the risk of conditions such as heart disease and cancers, including of the colon, esophagus, stomach, rectum, prostrate. cent.

 Change your job: If the workplace is what bothers you.
 Simply quit!
 Consider becoming a salesperson.
 Salespeople are least likely to have a work-related illness.

 Socialising is good: Meeting friends and relatives is recommended.
-Weekly socialising improves the memory, concentration and problem solving skills.
+Weekly socializing improves the memory, concentration, and problem-solving skills.

-Learn to relax: Unwind, take up a hobby and start socialising.
+Learn to relax: Unwind, take up a hobby and start socializing.
 This fights stress and depression.